infovore/waveform_data_js_rails/README.md

 ## License

-Licensed under LGPLv3; see COPYING and COPYING.LESSER for details.
+Licensed under the GNU Lesser General Public License v3; see COPYING and COPYING.LESSER for details.

 ## Authorship